 Tom Balbo is currently artistic director and founder of Morgan Conservatory.
 He graduated with a BA from Baldwinn-Wallace university and has a MFA and is a fellow from Syracuse university.
 Tom is a potter, printmaker and paper maker.
 His work has been widely exhibited internationally.
 Teaching paper workshops both western and eastern style along with casting and sculptural techniques has been a mainstay for thirty-five plus years.
-Tom is currently a board member of Hand Papermaking MagazIne.
+Tom is currently a board member of Hand Papermaking Magazine.

-Anna Embree is an Associate Professor for the MFA in the Book Arts Program in the School of Library and Information Studies at The University of Alabama.
+Anna Embree is Professor and Coordinator for the MFA in the Book Arts Program in the School of Library and Information Studies at The University of Alabama.
 She teaches courses and workshops in bookbinding, box making, and special topics in book preservation and book history.
 Anna has a strong interest in the physical and material aspects of book structures.
 She has collaborated with printers and papermakers on limited edition handmade books, and has exhibited widely.

 Matthew Liddle is the Director of the School of Art and Design at Western Carolina University in Cullowhee and is the studio coordinator of the printmaking and book arts area.
 He received a BA from Dartmouth College (1983) and an MFA in Printmaking/Book Arts (1991) from The University of the Arts.
 In addition to teaching, he has held a variety of jobs related to art, design and printing, and has pursued an interest in book arts since the 1970s when he studied letterpress printing, calligraphy and illustration with the artist Barry Moser.
 Liddle’s work includes prints, artist’s books and book works that incorporate a variety of media and materials, and explore a range of subjects from the personal to the cosmic.